Arrow setup for a compound bow

 Kinetic energy scales with velocity squared.
 Momentum scales with velocity linearly.
 So a light, fast arrow looks better on a KE chart than a heavy, slow arrow of the same kinetic energy — but the heavy arrow has more momentum.

-Penetration on game correlates more closely with momentum, sectional density, and broadhead profile than with kinetic energy alone.
-This is the physics core of the Ashby argument.
+Why the distinction matters for hunters: penetration on game correlates more closely with momentum, sectional density, and broadhead profile than with kinetic energy alone.
+This is the physics core of the Ashby argument, and it's why two arrows that "produce the same energy" can perform very differently on a tough shot.

 Commonly cited KE thresholds

-These appear in Easton's hunting setup material and most state hunter-education curricula.
+These appear in Easton's hunting bow setup material and most state hunter-education curricula.
 They're guidance, not regulation.

 Velocity, IBO, and ATA

 IBO speed is measured with a 350-grain arrow (5 grains per pound at 70 lb peak), 30" draw length, 70 lb peak draw, mechanical release, and no string accessories.
-ATA speed is similar but slightly more conservative.
+ATA speed is similar but slightly more conservative, allowing minimal accessories.
+ATA tends to come in roughly 5–8 fps below IBO for the same bow.

-Real-world fps drops from those numbers as soon as your setup deviates:
+Real-world fps drops from those numbers as soon as your setup deviates.
+Approximate rules of thumb (cross-check with your bow manufacturer's published loss tables):

 Field points, broadheads, and tuning